legbor/legbor/README.md

 - ⚡ Fun fact: Due to personal ability issues, my Neovim configuration is basically a large number of replicas of LazyVim, with a small amount being written by myself.
 However, I am also unable to solve certain deep-seated problems.

 - 💬 I don't quite understand the content of Lua either.

+## What about the future?
+- 🤔 I plan to visit more excellent content on GitHub and learn from numerous excellent cases of developers.

+- 😶‍🌫️ I plan to delve deeper into a development language, probably C++, and also learn scripting languages such as Lua and Python.
+Wait for my good news.